camunda/Camunda-Platform-Docs/docs/self-managed/operational-guides/backup-restore/backup-and-restore.md

 ### Restore

-#### Restoring using ElasticSearch
+#### Restoring using Elasticsearch

-To restore an ElasticSearch based Camunda 8 cluster from a backup, all components must be restored from their backup corresponding to the same backup id:
+To restore an Elasticsearch based Camunda 8 cluster from a backup, all components must be restored from their backup corresponding to the same backup id:

 1. Start Zeebe, Operate, Tasklist, and Optimize.
 (To ensure templates/aliases etc. are created)
 2. Confirm proper configuration (such as shards, replicas count, etc.)